JCSDA/spack-stack/doc/source/Quickstart.rst

 .. code-block:: console

    # See a list of sites and apps
-   ./create.py environment -h
+   spack stack create env -h

    # Create a pre-configured Spack environment in envs/<app>.<site>
    # (copies site-specific, application-specific, and common config files into the environment directory)
-   ./create.py environment --site hera --app jedi-fv3 --name jedi-fv3.hera
+   spack stack create env --site hera --app jedi-fv3 --name jedi-fv3.hera

    # Activate the newly created environment
    # Optional: decorate the command line prompt using -p